Lawrence, Wallethub Credit Card Analyst

 Here’s what you should know about Chase Sapphire Reserve annual fee waivers:

-- If you’re in the armed forces full-time, you’re eligible to have all Sapphire Reserve fees waived, except for the returned check fee.
-You can get this benefit by indicating your service on the application (there’s a box to check off) or by calling Chase customer service at 1-800-432-3117.
+- If you’re in the armed forces full-time, you may be eligible to have the Chase Sapphire Reserve annual fee waived.
+You can get this benefit by calling Chase Military Services at (877) 469-0110.
 Chase will have to verify your status.

 - According to people who’ve had luck with fee waivers on other credit cards, having a high income and spending a lot can help.
-Since the issuer is already making a lot of money from the fees it charges merchants when you make purchases, the thinking goes, they might be more willing to give you a break.
+Since the bank is already making a lot of money from the fees it charges merchants when you make purchases, they might be more willing to give you a break.

-- The Chase Sapphire Reserve initial bonus is worth $900 in travel through Chase, which covers more than a year and a half of annual fees.
-And if you’re a frequent traveler, you should always get more than $450 in value per year, between the $300 annual travel credit, free airport lounge access, 3 points per $1 spent on travel and more benefits.
+- The Chase Sapphire Reserve initial bonus is worth a lot more than the annual fee.
+If you’re a frequent traveler, you should always get more than $795 in value per year, between the $300 annual travel credit, free airport lounge access, 1 - 8 points per $1 spent on purchases and more benefits.

 While it’s unlikely that you’ll get the Chase Sapphire Reserve annual fee waived, you might as well try.
-The worst that can happen is Chase will say “no.” But if you do have to pay $550 every year, just make sure you take advantage of the card’s huge list of benefits in order to get your money’s worth.
-That or get one of the many credit cards with no annual fee.
+The worst that can happen is Chase will say “no.” But if you do have to pay $795 every year, just make sure you take advantage of the card’s huge list of benefits in order to get your money’s worth.
+Otherwise, you can get one of the many credit cards with no annual fee available.

 Sallie Berger, Member